Hobnob93/obsidian-vaults/Obsidian Vaults/Development/Web/Azure Web Developer Associate/CodeCamp Course/X509 Certificates/X.509 Certificates - Format.md

 	- Allows multiple cert holders to act as a single logical entity
 - **Extensions**
 	- Allows a CA to associate additional private information to a certificate
-	- Not to be confused with [[Key Vault - Certificate Extensions|certificate file extensions]]
+	- Not to be confused with [[X.509 Certificates - Extensions Types|certificate file extensions]]

 All of the certificate public metadata is *hashed* to produce a single hash "fingerprint".
 The hash is signed by a private key to produce a *signature*.